 The Fund is managed and administered by the Fund Manager.
-For these services, the Fund pays a management fee calculated on every valuation day at an annual rate of 1.95% of the Fund's daily net assets.
-In addition, the Fund Manager charges a subscription fee of 1.5% on gross subscriptions and a redemption fee of 0.5% on redemptions within a month of subscribing, which is reinvested in the Fund.
+For these services the Fund pays a management fee calculated on every valuation day at an annual rate of 1.95% of the Fund's daily net assets.
+In addition, the Fund Manager charges a subscription fee of 1.5% on gross subscriptions to cover administration costs and a redemption fee of 0.5% on redemptions within a month of subscribing, which is reinvested in the Fund.